 For a fast and filling snack — or okay, sometimes a meal — granola bars just can’t be beat.
-They’re portable and tasty and can pack a healthy punch.
+They’re portable and tasty and filling.
 I decided it was time to learn how to make granola bars back when my kids were in elementary school, and these are still a favorite today.

-Click here to see my great big collection of healthy homemade granola bars.
+Click here to see my great big collection of homemade granola bars.

 Once upon a time, when my boys were young and in Little League, we did a lot of eating on the run.
 The slow cooker helped us manage meals, but people were hungry during those games and seemingly never-ending practices.